CENGN/netbox-kubernetes/README.md

 1. A PostgreSQL DB for netbox is up and running with all the necessary schema
 1. Redis caching enabled and working

+##  Enabling SSO (Optional)

+There are plugins available in NetBox in order to setup NetBox to authenticate against an SSO authentication service.
+In this instance, we have used the django3_auth_saml2, and netbox-plugin-auth-saml2 plugins, and this was tested against JumpCloud.

+1. Uncomment `REMOTE_AUTH_BACKEND: 'django3_saml2_nbplugin.backends.SAML2CustomAttrUserBackend'` in `netbox-configmap.yaml` and `PLUGINS = ['django3_saml2_nbplugin']` in `startup-configmap.yaml`, making sure to comment out the other instance of those variables
+1. Fill in `sso-saml2-configmap.yaml` with the metadata acquired from your SSO authentication source
+1. Deploy the

+### Verification

+1.

 ## Deploying an Ingress (Optional)

 This isn't necessary for just testing.
 If you don't want to deploy the ingress resource, you should switch the service to use a NodePort so you can access it. nginx-ingress was used as the Ingress Controller in this example